-For the reasons above, we affirm the district court's ruling that claim preclusion bars the Late Claims.
+For the reasons above, we affirm the district court's rulings that claim preclusion bars the Late Claims and that the special master exceeded the district court's orders of reference.
 We award costs on appeal, but not attorney fees, to the State and Suez.

-Justices HORTON, BRODY, BEVAN and WALTERS, J. Pro Tem, CONCUR.
+Justices HORTON, BEVAN, and WALTERS, J., Pro Tem, CONCUR.